 The site is a submerged outcrop of the mountain running just along the shoreline.
 The two largest formations breach the water surface and gently slope away from the pinnacle as you get deeper.
 Similar to Three Rocks, the underwater rock formations have many small valleys and crevices to explore.
 Along the edges at the bottom in the sand are many large boulders where you may find the resting Cowtail Ray, Blackspotted / Marbled Ray, Whiptail Ray, and Turtle.
 A bit further out in the sand you may be lucky enough to find a curious and shy Jawfish with his eyes just above the edge of his hole in the seafloor and his mouth full of eggs!
 Throughout the site, you may see Trumpetfish, Bannerfish, Arabian Boxfish, Parrotfish, Butterflyfish, Arabian Boxfish, Red Fanged Triggerfish, Broomtail Wrasse, Angelfish, Blenny, Goby, Cleaner Wrasse, Moray Eel and the well-camouflaged Cuttlefish.

 The dive is named for a 15m long swim-through.
 This natural tunnel is located nearer the shoreline and has an average width of 2m and 1m height.
-The northwest entrance is approximately 3m deep and southeast entrance is 7m.
+The northwest entrance is approximately 3m deep and the southeast entrance is 7m.
 It has a sandy bottom, so frog/flutter kick should be used to avoid stirring up the silt and allow the next person to enjoy the same view as you.
 There is usually a small school of Silver Sweeper hanging out in the widest part (3m) near the east side.
-If you have a dive light (or if the sun is bright and visibility good) look slightly upwards and you may see several Lobster hiding in crevices!
+If you have a dive light (or if the sun is bright and visibility good) look slightly upwards and you may see several Lobsters hiding in crevices!